ku-awdc/EVI/README.md

 # EVI - not ready yet!
-Official release date - Monday 13 Dec 22:00 CET
+Official release date - Friday 17 Dec 22:00 CET
 EVI: the Epidemic Volatility Index as an early-warning tool for epidemic waves

 ## Installation